Last Updated on January 2, 2021 by Oddmund Groette

 In William Thorndike’s The Outsiders, a book that goes through eight excellent capital allocators, all CEOs are owner-managers.
-That could of course be a coincidence, but most likely not.
+That could, of course, be a coincidence, but most likely not.
 They are not afraid of going against the current trends, which often means canceling buybacks at high earning multiples and wait for better prices.
-The statistics reveal that most companies buy back shares during economic expansions, less in recessions, and this is often to the detriment of value creation.
+The statistics reveal that most companies buy back shares during economic expansions, less in recessions, which is often to the detriment of value creation.

 Family owners are investment agnostics and do what makes sense given the circumstances.
-They are cautious to diversify and prefer to focus on their core products and services.
+They are cautious about diversifying and prefer to focus on their core products and services.
 If something does not make sense, they don’t do it.
 Plain and simple.
 As Thorndike concluded: successful CEOs think more like investors than managers.

 A family-owned company might be valued at a discount

 Finally, most family-business leaders have a much bigger purpose than just making money.
-Many family businesses started for example in a small or rural place and feel an obligation to give something back.
+Many family businesses started, for example, in a small or rural place and felt an obligation to give something back.
 Thus, they have a higher vision than just making money, which often is a good thing.
-Many of them can increase prices and make more money, but this can of course jeopardize the brand and long-term profits.
+Many of them can increase prices and make more money, but this can, of course, jeopardize the brand and long-term profits.
 They don’t focus on what they “could”, but what they “should”.
-Costco is a perfect example where the main goal is to serve its members by selling the products at practically no mark-up and focus on their membership fees as the primary revenue and income (I wrote about Costco in 2019).
+Costco is a perfect example where the main goal is to serve its members by selling the products at practically no mark-up and focus on their membership fees as the primary revenue and income (I wrote about Costco in 2020).
 Likewise, Jeff Bezos in Amazon is guided by the customer experience.
 At the end of the day that will lead to profits.